 Limpopo Wildlife & Cultural Tour (9 night/ 10 days)

 Start in an ancient cycad forest, hearing the lore of Modjadji, the Rain Queen.
 Move on to the Art Route and experience Tsonga and Venda art & culture, learning new skills.
 Drive through deep rural Venda with a specialist guide and explore the baobab territory near the Limpopo river.
-Rest at the most north eastern part of the country under glorious African skies, with time in the game-rich Northern Kruger area.
-Then head south, through northern Kruger and on to the ancient salt harvesting site.
+Rest at the most northeastern part of the country under glorious African skies, with time in the game-rich Northern Kruger area.
+Then head south on to the ancient salt harvesting site.
 And finally explore in a Greater Kruger Big5 reserve, walking, watching and observing nature.
 Over 10 days stay in the tourist accommodation of six different communities, meet the local people in their environments, wonder at the beautiful scenery and immerse yourself in the people and environment of north-eastern Limpopo Province of South Africa.
-All accommodation, guides, transport and activities are community owned, Fair Trade Tourism accredited and great fun
+All accommodation, guides, transport and activities are community owned, Fair Trade Tourism accredited and great fun.

 Modjadji Camp – You will sleep in a rondawel with 2 x ¾ beds with duvets & extra blankets.
 The en-suite facilities include a shower with gas-heated water, a flush loo and a basin.
 There is 12V lighting in the room with USB charging facilities.

-Phalaborwa to Modjadji Camp: Drive distance and time: 130km / 2 hours
+Hoedspruit to Modjadji Camp: Drive distance and time: 140km / 2 hours

-Day Two – Modjadji – Canopy Tour – Magoebaskloof – Nahakwe
+Day Two – Modjadji – Magoebaskloof – Nahakwe

 Nahakwe Lodge: Units – rooms with en-suite bathroom with shower and baths.
 Bedrooms have 2 x ¾ beds with blankets, bar fridge, tea & coffee facilities and TV in unit.
 Electricity 220V can charge any type of device.
 Central facilities include dining room, craft shop, pub & swimming pool.
 There is a walking trail around the property for exercise.

-Modjadji – Canopy Tour – Nahakwe Lodge: 190 kms / 3 hours
+Modjadji – Magoebaskloof – Nahakwe Lodge: 190 kms / 3 hours

 Day Three – Ribola Art Route

 Today you will visit the Ribola Art Route.
 After breakfast, you travel to the village of Mbhokota where you will meet and experience a variety of experiences with different groups of local artists.
-You will have the opportunity to learn to make traditional Tsonga ‘batik-style’ cloths, as well as get a basic lesson in carving or making jewelry from recycled materials.
+Included in the itinerary is a full half-day hands-on learning experience where you spend time with a master crafter, learning their skills.
 In addition, there will be time to visit other artists in the area with different creative skills.
 This will be the best time on the whole trip for purchasing authentic arts made by the people you will meet.
-Lunch will be had in a local diner and the last activity of the day will include a music extravaganza.
+A lunch option is at a local diner and the last activity of the day will include a music extravaganza.
 At the end of the day you will head back to Nahakwe Lodge where you will have dinner before retiring for the night.

 Nahakwe – Ribola Art Route – Nahakwe: 100kms / 3 hours